Can Dogs Eat Kale? Is Kale Safe For Your Dog?

 - Dogs can eat Kale, it is nontoxic but may cause issues for some breeds.

-- Kale should be served either raw, steamed, or blanched.
+- Kale should be served to dogs either raw, steamed, or blanched.

-- Do not serve any kale with flavor enhancers or anything from the allium genus.
+- Do not serve any kale with flavor enhancers or anything from the allium genus to your dog.

-- Do not exceed 10% of their daily intake of kale in any form
+- Do not exceed 10% of your dog’s daily intake of kale in any form.

 Please leave a comment if you feed your dog kale.
 What is your preferred method to give your dog kale?